timothytrippel/opentitan-provisioning/README.md

 are [build container](docs/containers.md#building-inside-the-build-container)
 instructions available for other OS distributions.

+### Git LFS

+This repo uses Git LFS to track larger files, such as FPGA bitstreams and DUT provisioning firmware binaries.
+To properly clone this repo, ensure you have Git LFS installed by following these [instructions](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage).
+See the Git LFS [collaboration](https://docs.github.com/en/repositories/working-with-files/managing-large-files/collaboration-with-git-large-file-storage) details on why this is necessary.

 ### Install Dependencies

 Install dependencies via `setup.sh`.
 This will run `apt` to install system-level